 In milliseconds, Google can serve up a fact that long eluded many of humanity’s deepest thinkers: The universe is nearly 14 billion years old.
 And many cosmologists continue to grow more confident in that number.
 In December of 2020, a collaboration of researchers working on the Atacama Cosmology Telescope (ACT) in Chile published their latest estimate: 13.77 billion years, plus or minus a few tens of millions of years.
 Their answer matches that of the Planck mission, a European satellite that made similar observations between 2009 and 2013.

 The precise observations of ACT and Planck come after more than a millennium of humans watching the sky and pondering where it all could have come from.
-Somehow, primates with lifespans of less than a century got a handle on events that took place eons before their planet—and even the atoms that would form their planet—existed.
+Somehow, primates with lifespans of less than a century got a handle on events that took place eons before their planet—and even the ancient stars and atoms that would form their planet—existed.
 Here’s a brief account of how humanity came around to figure out how old the universe is.